 Given that horny goat weed has been used by humans medicinally for thousands of years, we believe it’s likely to be safe for short-term use, but we definitely recommend checking with a doctor prior to using this supplement consistently over long periods of time.

-This is why it's so important for consumers who are set on purchasing a horny goat weed supplement to choose a high-quality manufacturer.
+This is why it's so important for consumers who are set on purchasing a horny goat weed supplement to choose a manufacturer that publishes third-party test results.

 When Should I Take Horny Goat Weed?